virtualritz/nsi-docs/docs/interface.rst

 function.
 Instead, they will document the parameters which can be given in the array.

-The ``name`` member is a c string which gives the parameter’s name.
-The ``type`` member identifies the parameter’s type, using one of the following constants:
+The ``name`` member is a C string which gives the parameter's name.
+The ``type`` member identifies the parameter's type, using one of the following constants:

 -  ``NSITypeFloat`` for a single 32-bit floating point value.